realm/realm-SharedTasks/README.md

 } // of Task

 ```
+Bot that the Person model isn't strictly required for our application - authenication is taken care of by the Realm Object Server itself - these models however do alow us to create a profile type object that links together the Realm User identity and some useful metadata that make it easier for the application's users to see whom they are dealing with whnr the decide to share information in their taks lists with other users.   *Note*: As of Realm Cocoa version 2.9.x the basic user info stored in the Realm username/password system is exposed so a dedicated Person model could be dispensed with; however we will continue using our cusotm model since it provides a complete example of how to integrate and epanded user meta-data model into an application.

 At this point, we've created a login system, and defined the data models (`Task` and `Person`) that we'll use to represent our data.